opencontentplatform/admin-console/README.md

 OCP Admin Console
 =================
-Thick client GUI for administrative tasks with the Open Content Platform.
+Thick client GUI for administrative tasks on the Open Content Platform.

 Details
 -------